Taïwan might really be the heart of Asia

 The Taipei (north) <-> Kaohsiung (south) high-speed train takes only 2h30 and runs about every 1 or 2 hours for ~40€.

-If you are to live there, a lot of the ingredients for sustainable life are there.
+If you are to live there, a lot of the ingredients for a sustainable life are present.

 Their healthcare system is very good, some websites even show it as #1.
 (By the way, it won’t show on anything WHO-related as the CCP owns them).

 I was there during the beginning of COVID and the way they handled the pandemic is exemplary.
-Sure, it already happened to them, so they kinda knew what to expect but still.
+Sure, something similar already happened to them, so they kinda knew what to expect, but still.